ludiosarchive/Webmagic/README.md

 Webmagic overview
 =================

-Webmagic is a collection of Twisted and twisted.web-related utilities.
+Webmagic is a collection of twisted.web-related utilities involving cookies, caching headers, cachebreakers, /page -> /page/ redirection, and more.

+[TODO: describe everything]

 Requirements